 - Stock levels that are too high for one reason or another

-For an independent, professional business valuation letter or report, please leave your details below and we will let you know what’s involved and send you a sample valuation letter and sample report:-
+For an independent, professional business valuation letter or report, simply complete the form below and we’ll let you know what’s involved and send you a free sample valuation letter and sample report.

 “I was very impressed with the quality, a well drafted report brought together in such a short period of time.
 Thank you very much for the excellent help when needed most.”
 EO

 “We required a valuation for an EMI share scheme and were provided a number of options which included HMRC approval.
 I’d recommend Stirling for their competitive, efficient and hassle free valuation service.”
 Shelley Wood Co-Founder, Director Gemba Advantage Ltd.

 “Thank you for your service!
 I’m happy to say the report was provided fast with all the details mentioned, all the appropriate questions been asked.
 We will be pleased to work with you in future!”
 Oksana Eftimiadi, Finance Netcracker Technology